 Post-data collection statistical adjustments require analysis procedures that reflect departures from simple random sampling.
 SSRS calculates the effects of these design features so that an appropriate adjustment can be incorporated into tests of statistical significance when using these data.
 The so-called "design effect" or deff represents the loss in statistical efficiency that results from a disproportionate sample design and systematic non-response.
-The total sample design effect for this survey using either weight1 or weight2 is 1.32.
+The total sample design effect for this survey is 1.35 using weight1 and 1.37 using weight2.